 It’s a “little” extreme, but it also helps add to the legitimacy of the certification.

-The cost, the time involved studying, and the stressful exam environment are all things to consider before deciding whether the exam process is worth going through to get certified.
+consider the cost, the time required for studying, and the stressful exam environment before deciding whether the exam process is worth going through to get certified.